 Support for victims and witnesses in cross-border cases

-The Independent Service for Support to Victims and Witnesses, which has been set up at the Ministry of Justice, provides support and information to both witnesses and victims who are summoned through international legal assistance (including witnesses of war crimes).
+The Service for Support to Victims and Witnesses, which has been set up at the Ministry of Justice, provides support and information for both victims and witnesses who are summoned to court through international legal assistance (including witnesses of war crimes).

 Information letters are sent to witnesses who are summoned to give testimony at courts in the Republic of Croatia, or to Croatian witnesses who are summoned to appear before foreign courts.